foundata/guidelines/containerfile-style-guide.md

 - Add or rely on a Containerfile `HEALTHCHECK` instruction in an OCI-format image.

-The OCI Image Specification has no health-check field.
-Buildah therefore ignores `HEALTHCHECK` when producing the required OCI image format; depending on its version, it may also emit a warning.
-The instruction is retained only in Docker-format images built with `--format docker`, which requires a documented exception to this guide's OCI-format requirement.
-For Podman deployments, define the health check through Quadlet, a systemd unit or the equivalent deployment interface.
+The OCI Image Specification has no health-check field, so Buildah drops `HEALTHCHECK` from OCI-format output.
+Define the health check through Quadlet, a systemd unit or the equivalent deployment interface.
+Retaining the instruction in a Docker-format image requires a documented exception to this guide's OCI-format requirement.